 - 1. Conference Description - a.
 May focus on theory, practice, or a combination of both. - b.
-Must demonstrate that the conference is instructor-facilitated or instructor-led. - 2.
+Content must emphasize valid, client-centered knowledge and practice skills that advance the professional practice of health and wellness coaching. - 2.
 Measurable Conference Objectives - a.
-Must have at least 2 objectives that align with the practice of health and wellness coaching. - b.
-Must describe measurable behaviors the student will demonstrate or achieve upon completion. - i.
-Example: "Upon completion of this program, the coach will be able to: - a.
-Describe the latest coaching techniques to help clients with brainstorming; - b.
-Explore with clients their preferred means for monitoring progress; - c.
-Evaluate behavioral risk factors." - ii.
-Note: Instructor goals are not course objectives. - iii.
-An application will be denied if measurable objectives are not provided. - c.
-Must be included in brochures and marketing materials. - 3.
+Must have at least 2 objectives that align specifically with the practice of health and wellness coaching; objectives will be included in marketing materials. - b.
+Must describe measurable behaviors the student will demonstrate or achieve upon completion.
+Example: "Upon completion of this program, the coach will be able to: - i.
+Describe the latest coaching techniques to help clients with brainstorming; - ii.
+Explore with clients their preferred means for monitoring progress; - iii.
+Evaluate behavioral risk factors. - c.
+Note: Instructor goals are not course objectives.
+An application will be denied if measurable objectives are not provided. - 3.
 Description of the Conference Relevance - a.
 Must be applicable to the allowed areas of content within the NBC-HWC Scope of Practice (Appendix B). - b.
-Must outline how the conference benefits or enhances an NBC-HWC's practice of health and wellness coaching. - 4.
+Must outline how the conference advances or enhances an NBC-HWC's practice of health and wellness coaching. - 4.
 Conference Delivery - a.
 Must describe the delivery and teaching method(s).
 Conferences may be one of the following or a combination of both: - i.
 Synchronous: - a.
 Synchronous instruction is the delivery of instruction by a qualified faculty/instructor in a live format, including in-person, remote, virtual and telephonic delivery methods.

-Student learning activities conducted outside of synchronous instruction (including independent reading, writing responses, reflection papers, etc.) do not count toward CEs for the course.

-ii.
-Asynchronous courses:
+- b.
+Student learning activities conducted outside of synchronous instruction (including independent reading, writing responses, reflection papers, etc.) do not count toward CEs for the course. - ii.
+Asynchronous courses: - a.

-- a.
 Asynchronous instruction is instructor-facilitated delivery by a qualified faculty/instructor in a non-live format, including but not limited to prerecorded lectures, recorded webinars, narrated PowerPoints, facilitated reviews of coaching demonstrations, etc. - b.
-Student learning activities conducted outside of instructor-facilitated instruction (including independent reading, writing response, reflection papers, etc.) do not count toward CEs for the course. - b.
+Student learning activities conducted outside of instructor-facilitated instruction (including independent reading, writing response, reflection papers, etc.) do not count toward CE for the course. - b.
 Must outline language, target audience, attendance policy, and location/date of training (as applicable).